ourworldventures/www_ourparadise/content/protection/index.md

 ### A Regenerative Planet and People First Approach

 By creating our own paradise we have a responsibility to the planet.
-Most of these programs have not yet kicked off, but are intended to kick off in 2023 once proper funding has been found.
+Most of these programs have not yet kicked off, but are intended to kick off in 2023 once proper funding has been secured.

   <button>[Support the Project](/action)</button>